 1. The Type of Tree You Cut

 Chainsaws are great for cutting almost any type of tree.
 However, the type of trees you cut often determines how long the chain in your chainsaw can stay sharp.
-If you cut trees with a high level of water or moisture content, your chainsaw will become dull as time goes by.
+If you cut trees with a high water or moisture content, your chainsaw will become dull as time goes by.

 2. Your cutting technique